browserengineering/book/book/layout.md

         self.w = w
 ```

-Now I\'m going to rearrange the `layout` function from last post into a
+Now I\'m going to rearrange the `layout` function into a class called
-class called `InlineLayout`, which will sort of combine the three
+`InlineLayout`, which will sort of combine the three `layout`
-`layout` functions and the `State` class together:
+functions and the `State` class together:

 ``` {.python}
 class InlineLayout: